aregtech/areg-sdk/docs/DEVELOP.md

 * The service and the client can run in separate threads of the same process.
 * The service and the client can run in separate processes (_Public_ service case).

-We'll consider each case and for each case we create a new project to test.
+We'll consider each case and for each case we create a new project to run.
 The _model_ can be created either statically (fixed) or dynamically (can vary).
 Here we create static models.

 #### Model with single thread

-This example demonstrates how to instantiate service and client in one thread to act as _Local_ service.
-Create `onethread/src` in the `helloservice`, and create the `main.cpp` file to implement the _model_ and application.
+This example demonstrates how to instantiate service and client in **one thread** to act as _Local_ service.
+Create `onethread/src` subfolder in the `helloservice`, and create the `main.cpp` source file to implement the _model_ and application.
 File [./onethread/src/main.cpp](./../examples/00_helloservice/onethread/src/main.cpp).

 > 💡 In the example, there are 2 components declared in one thread.